Chapter 2 The Pre-Travel Consultation Counseling & Advice for Travelers

 Fish that are most likely to cause ciguatera poisoning are carnivorous reef fish, including barracuda, grouper, moray eel, amberjack, sea bass, or sturgeon.
 Omnivorous and herbivorous fish such as parrot fish, surgeonfish, and red snapper can also be a risk.

-The overall death rate from ciguatera poisoning is approximately 0.1% but varies according to the toxin dose and availability of medical care to deal with complications.
-The diagnosis of ciguatera poisoning is based on the clinical signs and symptoms and a history of eating fish that are known to carry ciguatera toxin.
-Commercial kits to test for ciguatera in fish are unreliable; however, reliable fish testing can be done by the US Food and Drug Administration (FDA).
-There is no easily available clinical test for ciguatera in humans.
+The overall death rate from ciguatera poisoning is <0.1% but varies according to the toxin dose and availability of medical care to deal with complications.
+The diagnosis of ciguatera poisoning is based on the clinical signs and symptoms and a history of eating species of fish that are known to carry ciguatera toxin.
+Fish testing can be done by the Food and Drug Administration (FDA) in their laboratory at Dauphin Island.
+There is no easily available test for ciguatera toxins in human clinical specimens.

 Travelers can take the following precautions to prevent ciguatera fish poisoning:

-- Avoid or limit consumption of the reef fish listed above.
+- Avoid or limit consumption of the reef fish listed above, especially if the fish weighed >6 lb (2.7 kg).

 Remember that ciguatera toxins do not affect the texture, taste, or smell of fish, and they are not destroyed by gastric acid, cooking, smoking, freezing, canning, salting, or pickling.

-There is no specific antidote for ciguatoxin or maitotoxin.
+There is no specific antidote for ciguatoxin or maitotoxin poisonings.
 Treatment is generally for specific symptoms and includes supportive care.
-Intravenous mannitol has been reported to reduce the severity and duration of neurologic symptoms, particularly if given within 48 hours of the appearance of symptoms.
+Intravenous mannitol has been reported in uncontrolled studies to reduce the severity and duration of neurologic symptoms, particularly if given within 48 hours of the appearance of symptoms.

 Scombroid, one of the most common fish poisonings, occurs worldwide in both temperate and tropical waters.
 The illness occurs after eating improperly refrigerated or preserved fish containing high levels of histamine, and often resembles a moderate to severe allergic reaction.